Linear Language Models

 Linear Mixer Architecture

 Before proceeding further, however, it is best to understand a few theoretical arguments for and against the use of linear models.
 The arguments for mostly revolve around their utility: they are fast (because they can be mostly or wholly parallelized on hardware), easy to optimize, and somewhat more interpretable than nonlinear ones.
-The downsides revolve around their lack of representational power:
+The downsides revolve around their lack of representational power.

 How might one go about converting a masked mixer into a linear model?
 We will take the approach to remove nonlinear transformations and optimize the resulting linear model to train most efficiently using adaptive versions of stochastic gradient descent.
+We start with a masked mixer as this model may be thought of as a transformer with self-attention replaced by a single linear transformation (a masked convolution and proceed to linearize the rest of the model.

 \[y = \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} * \gamma + \beta\]where $\gamma$ and $\beta$ are trainable parameters (which are usually held in very high precision) and $\mu, \sigma^2$ denote the mean (expectation) and variance of the random variable $x$.
 This is clearly a nonlinear operation (although it could be transformed into a linear one) and so we will simply remove this transformation for now.